What is the difference between SPIDER VEINS and VARICOSE VEINS?

 Depending on the severity of your symptoms, your varicose vein prevention plan may require you to make lifestyle changes such as spending less time on your feet, losing weight, and tweaking your diet.

 Dr. Gerges believes in curing the root of the problem, not just managing the problem.
 Old treatment methods are putting a huge burden on our nation’s economy and causing patients unnecessary suffering.
-The I-Vascular Centers of El Paso and Abilene have the power to make an incredible shift in healthcare, and that is exactly what the staff does every day.
+I-Vascular Center has the power to make an incredible shift in healthcare, and that is exactly what the staff does every day.